zadworny/dmg-read-more/README.md

 # DMG Read More Plugin

 ## Description
 This WordPress plugin adds a custom Gutenberg block and a WP-CLI command.
 The block allows editors to search for and insert a post link into the content.
 The WP-CLI command searches for posts containing the custom block within a specified date range.
+The plugin has been tested with 2.5 million posts in one WordPress blog.

 ## Installation
 1. Upload the `dmg-read-more` folder to the `/wp-content/plugins/` directory.